 Anyway, like all Renaissance men, Gilbert had a hobby, and his hobby was studying magnets.
 See, many years before the Chinese had discovered that if a small magnet is placed on a pivot it will always face North (which is what a compass is).
 Gilbert was the first to think that compasses work because the Earth is a giant magnet and spent 18 years doing experiments.

-In the middle of his studies of magnets, Gilbert turned to “the Amber effect” to see if it was a type of magnet because it seems kind of magnet-like.
+In the middle of his studies of magnets, Gilbert turned to “the Amber affect” to see if it was a type of magnet because it seems kind of magnet like.
 After careful study, Gilbert determined that Static Electricity is different than Magnetic.
-Yes, they both attract from a distance but 1) Magnets are permanent, and “Electrics” need to be rubbed 2) Magnets only attract certain metals and Amber attracts everything, and 3) Amber doesn’t work well on humid days and doesn’t work at all underwater and Magnets are unaffected.
+Yes, they both attract from a distance but 1) Magnets are permanent and “Electrics” need to be rubbed 2) Magnets only attract certain metals and Amber attracts everything and 3) Amber doesn’t work well on humid days and doesn’t work at all under water and Magnets are unaffected.